Silent-Zebra/twisted-smc-lm/README.md

 ## Commands for Toxicity Threshold (Log Z Bounds) Experiments

 First run this command to collect a set of exact posterior (target) distribution samples for evaluation.
+This command can take quite a while to run because of the difficulty in collecting samples satisfying the toxicity threshold.
 Change --save_dir to your desired directory, and change that in --load_dir_posterior_samples in the following learning procedures as well:

 ```
 python do_training_and_log_Z_bounds.py --output_len 10 --n_samples_at_a_time_for_true_post 1000 --n_vocab 50257 --hface_model_type TinyStories --rm_type toxicity_threshold --seed 1 --threshold=-5. --only_collect_true_posterior_samples --num_samples_if_only_collect_true_posterior_samples 100 --save_dir  /h/zhaostep/twisted-smc-lm/checkpoints/apr/post/toxt